sylg/saas-dataset-generator/readme.md

 Currently spit out 2 CSV files in `/output`, `events.csv` & `users.csv`.

-`user_generator.rb` take only one argument, the number of user you want to generate. ex `ruby user_generator.rb 200`
+`user_generator.rb` takes only one argument, the number of user you want to generate. ex `ruby user_generator.rb 200`